Wilmcote

 Wilmcote is a village, and since 2004 a separate civil parish, in the English county of Warwickshire, about 3 mi north of Stratford-upon-Avon.
 Prior to 2004, it was part of the same parish as Aston Cantlow, and the 2001 population for the whole area was 1,670, reducing to 1,229 at the 2011 Census.

 It has a church, a primary school, a village hall, a village club, one small hotel, a shop and a pub.
 Visitors are attracted to Mary Arden's Farm, the home of Shakespeare's mother.
-Now closed to the public.

 History

 Wilmcote, listed as Wilmecote in the Domesday Book, is part of the lands of Osbern fitzRichard, whose father was Richard Scrob, builder of Richard's Castle.
 The entry reads: "In Pathlow Hundred.
 Also from Osbern, Urso hold 3 hides in Wilmcote.
 Land for 4 ploughs.
 In lordship 2; 2 slaves; 2 villagers and 2 smallholders with 2 ploughs.
 Meadow, 24 acres.
 The value was 30s; now 60s;.
 Leofwin Doda held it freely before 1066."

 By 1205, according to Dugdale, it was held by Brito Camerarius, Chamberlain of Normandy and in that year was seized by King John, together with the other English lands of Normans for adhering to the King of France, Phillip II.
 In 1228 William de Wilmecote was claiming the advowson of the chapel here against the Archdeacon of Gloucester.
 In 1316 Wilmcote is called a hamlet of Aston Cantlow, and Laurence Hastings, who succeeded as Earl of Pembroke in 1325, is said to have given the manor of GREAT WILMCOTE to John son of John de Wyncote.
 During the Black Death (1348–9) Sir John, Eleanor and Joan, and three of the daughters died; and the last of the daughters, Elizabeth, whose wardship had come to the Crown as guardian of the young Earl of Pembroke, died in 1350.

 No more is known of the manor until 1561, when an estate described as the manor of Great Wilmcote, including Mary Arden's house and land in Shelfield, was granted by Thomas Fynderne of Nuneaton to Adam Palmer of Aston Cantlow and George Gibbs of Wilmcote.
 Palmer and Gibbs held jointly until 1575, when a partition was made.
 The descent of Palmer's portion is not known, but Gibbs's, which included Mary Arden's house, remained in the family until another George Gibbs sold it to Matthew Walford of Claverdon in 1704.
 Walford's son and heir, also Matthew, married Elizabeth Jones and died in 1729, leaving his estates to be held jointly by his five daughters.
 Whatever manorial rights may have attached to this property had by now disappeared.
 At the time of the Inclosure in 1742–3 the manor of Wilmcote was included in that of Aston Cantlow, and Elizabeth Walford, widow, appears in the Award only as the proprietor of 5-yard-lands in the common field.